Review: Death in the Family (Shana Merchant, #1) by Tessa Wegert

 I normally wouldn’t pick up a book like this because it’s thicc and sounds more like a contemporary with hints of suspense, but it’s set around my hometown in Niagara, Ontario so how and why would I pass up reading that?
 Obviously, I wouldn’t because here we are.

-Do you know how many books are based in the Niagara area?
+Do you know how many novels are set in my Niagara area?
 Like, one.
 This one.
 Why?
 Because let’s get real, Niagara isn’t a thriving metropolis.

 Maybe it used to be, but by the time I left most areas had nicknames like “the armpit of Niagara” or “the butthole of Niagara.”